-An African family safari might be one of the most rewarding holidays you ever spend together.
+An African family safari and beach holiday might be one of the most rewarding you ever spend together.
 Watching the Africa day as it unfolds in front of you and through the eyes of your children can be simply magical and an experience you’ll remember forever.

 Many parents have concerns about safety of their children.
 Is it safe?
 Yes.
 Camps are set up to ensure all guests are safe.
 Some have specially appointed staff to keep an eye on your children.
 Some also have guides that are specifically chosen for their ability to stimulate children and get them really excited about the safari experience.